This collection is a Thematic Series of Journal of Cotton Research.

 About the Thematic Series

 Submission instructions: To ensure that you submit to the correct thematic series please select the thematic series title in the drop-down menu under the 'Additional Information' tab upon submission.
-In addition, indicate in your cover letter that you wish your manuscript to be considered as part of the thematic series on 'Abiotic Stress Tolerance'.
+In addition, in your cover letter, please indicate that you wish your manuscript to be considered as part of the thematic series on ‘Recent Advances in Global Research on Management of Cotton Pink Bollworm’.
 All submissions will undergo rigorous peer review and accepted articles will be published within the journal as a collection.